openrndr/openrndr-guide/contributing.md

 2. In another terminal
   - `cd build/dokgen/jekyll/docs/`
   - `bundle install`
-  - `bundle exec jekyll server --livereload`
+  - `bundle exec jekyll server -d /tmp/guide --livereload`
 3. Open [http://0.0.0.0:4000](http://0.0.0.0:4000) in a browser.

+The `-d /tmp/guide` argument makes sure the generated html is not created under the build folder, which would trigger dokgen in a loop.
+Adjust this path making it valid for your OS.

 ## Fast builds